 I don't like roll pins and they don't like me.
 These days we are on speaking terms most of the time since there's no choice but to try and get along if you want to build ARs at home.
 Despite having several builds under my belt now, I still managed to mechanically lock-up the forward assist roll pin when it was only part way through the upper receiver.
 My best guess is that the pin flared on the way in and then bulged as I tried to tap it back out.
 Hat in hand, I called the good folks at Next Level Armament who helped me to resolve the problem (in this case the upper went back to the factory).
 My suggestion is to be very careful with roll pins since their mismanagement can literally stop a build from proceeding.

-The great thing about working with high-quality, mil-spec compatible AR components is that only a moderate degree of mechanical skill is required to get positive results.
+At the Range The great thing about working with high-quality, mil-spec compatible AR components is that only a moderate degree of mechanical skill is required to get positive results.
 The red and black race gun turned out to have a light, well-balanced feel to it that handled nicely off the bench.

 The muzzle device and captured recoil assembly worked together to smooth out and measurably reduce the levels of felt recoil.
 The TCO gripping surfaces provided plenty of positive purchase without being abrasive.
 The Nikon optic was bright and clear with a useful reticle that was quick and easy to use.
 The Elftmann trigger was a real treat to work with.
 The overall fit and finish was excellent with the stand-out appearance I was hoping for.